atlassian-labs/atlassian-sampling-processor/pkg/processor/atlassiansamplingprocessor/README.md

 - `span_count` - samples the trace if it meets a minimum amount of spans.
 - `probabilistic` - evaluates the hash of the trace ID to a configured percentage.
 - `remote_probabilistic` - fetches sampling rates using the specified rate getter at runtime and samples traces based on the fetched sampling rate.
+The RateGetter interface can be implemented by a custom extension, and the ID of the component can be provided in the configuration.
 - `and` - combines any number of sampling policies together.
 - `root_spans` - specifies a sub-policy to only operate on lone-root-spans, but eagerly converts the sub-policy "pending" decisions into "not sampled" decisions.
 A span considered to be "lone" if there is no other spans present for the same